chriserin/seq/docs/arrangement.md

 ## Sections and Parts

 An arrangement consists of sections.
 These sections are sequenced one after the other as listed in the Arrangement View.
-Each section contains a part that could be the same or different than other sections.
+Each section contains a part that could be the same or different from other sections.

 Initially, there is one section and one part.
 In the arrangement view that looks like this:

 ```